developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/configreference/index.md

 	<ResizeOnSIP value="1"/>

 ### EnableSIP
-**Applies to Enterprise Browser 1.2 for Android only**.
+**Applies only to Enterprise Browser 1.2 for Android**.
 Controls display of soft input panel (SIP, or on-screen keyboard).
 On EB 1.3 and higher for Android, use the [SIP API](../../api/Sip).
 On Windows Mobile/CE, use the top and left position parameters of the SIP module to position it off the screen and make it inaccessible to the user.

 **Note: On devices running Windows CE 6**, screen distortion might be displayed when scrolling while the SIP module is enabled.